GPS Cycle and Walking Routescycle iconwalk icon

 Isle of Wight Coast Path

-The walk begins at Cowes and passes the lovely Gurnard and Thorness Bays before coming to Newton, with its delightful wildlife Nature Reserve.
-You continue along the Newton River estuary, passing Newton Bay on your way to the popular town of Yarmouth where the ferry arrives from Lymington.
+The walk begins at Cowes and passes the lovely Gurnard and Thorness Bays before coming to Newtown, with its delightful wildlife Nature Reserve.
+You continue along the Newtown River estuary, passing Newtown Bay on your way to the popular town of Yarmouth where the ferry arrives from Lymington.
 Here you will cross the river Yar and pass the castle before coming to the village of Freshwater.

 The path then leads you to the south west tip of the island where you will pass the beautiful Alum Bay and the famous Needles rocks.
 The Needles park is one of the most popular attractions on the island and includes a chairlift which gives fabulous views of the Needles Rocks and Lighthouse.
 There's also the old National Trust owned batteries to see here.